katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan2/P2PostTest_num1.rst

     .. parsonsprob:: replacementnumberParsons

-        Match the labels to the appropriate parts of the code.

-        heights = measureHeights()

-        for i in range(len(heights)):
-          if heights[i] < 10:
-             heights[i]=10

-       print(heights)

        -----
        Collect input list
        =====
-       Go through all elements in the list
+       Start sum with zero
        =====
-       If that element meets the criteria
+       Go through all items in the list
        =====
-       Replace it with a new value
+       Add that value to the sum
        =====
-       Show the changed list
+       Show the sum
        =====
        Go through one element in the list #distractor
        =====